-What if I don't agree?
+What if I don't agree with a grants decision?

 You can appeal decisions made about your application by writing to us and explaining why you believe the decision was wrong.
 You should also include any extra relevant information you want us to consider with your request.
 You have 28 days from the date you received your decision letter to write to us and let us know you want to appeal.